-Trade secrets often comprise customer lists, sensitive marketing information, unpatended inventions, software, formulas and recipes, techniques, processes, and other business information that provides a company with a business edge.
+Trade secrets often comprise customer lists, sensitive marketing information, non-patented inventions, software, formulas and recipes, techniques, processes, and other business information that provides a company with a business edge.

 Information is more likely to be considered a trade secret if it is:

-Ohio is one of the many states that have adopted the Uniform Trade Secrets Act.
+Ohio is one of the many states that have adopted the Uniform Trade Secrets Act (UTSA).
 Ohio’s trade secret law can be found at R.C.
 Secs.
 1333.61 et seq.

 Ohio prohibits use of trade secrets by a company that has “has reason to know” that the material constitutes a trade secret.
 This is known as constructive knowledge (versus actual knowledge).
 In other words, even if a Ohio company was unaware it possessed purloined trade secrets, it can still be prosecuted under Ohio law if it should have known.

-Under Ohio law, a trade secret thief can be prevented from disclosure by court order – an injunction.
-This is true for both actual or threatened misappropriation.
 The injunction may be terminated when the trade secret has ceased to exist, but the injunction may be continued for an additional reasonable period of time in order to eliminate any commercial advantage that otherwise would be derived from the misappropriation.
 In exceptional circumstances, an injunction may condition future use upon payment of a reasonable royalty for no longer than the period of time for which use could have been prohibited.
-Exceptional circumstances can a theft that is so bad that the court order would be meaningless.
+Exceptional circumstances can a theft that is so serious that the court order would be meaningless.